 We will be inviting applications from undergraduate students who have been at DU for at least 2 quarters.
 We plan to recruit students who represent a diversity of social identities and perspectives, as our intent is to bring voices to the table that are currently underrepresented in shaping the learning environment in higher education.

 In most cases, faculty members with be paired with a student partner who is outside of their discipline, the idea being that students bring an expertise in what it means to be a student, faculty members bring their expertise in the discipline, and it’s the combination of these two types of expertise (along with a mutual desire to learn and work together in creating an inclusive, engaging learning environment) that will lead to great things!

 How do I apply or learn more?

-If you are a faculty member who would like to participate in the Spring 2019 program, please fill out this application as soon as possible, as we will begin reviewing applications immediately.
-The application deadline for faculty members is February 10, 2019.
+If you are a faculty member who would like to participate in the Spring 2023 program, please fill out this application.
+The application deadline is February 17, 2022.

-Please Note: Filling out the application does not guarantee you a slot in the program, as we anticipate that we will have more applicants than there are available slots.
+PLEASE NOTE: Filling out the application does not guarantee you a slot in the program, as we may have more faculty applicants than there are available slots.
 Our final selection of faculty participants will be determined in large part by the schedules of the student applicants and how well they sync up with the faculty applicants’ class times.

 If you have a student you would like to recommend for the program, would simply like to learn more, or can’t participate in the Spring quarter but want to be on the mailing list for future quarters, please contact Virginia Pitts who is the facilitator of this program